maelstrom-research/initiative-cleanup/README.md

 - Remove references to `PopulationModel` from data and schema form.
 - Remove references to `harmonizationDesign` from data, schema form and the `Mica_study` taxonomy.

-> Due to the complexity of the form definition, the fields must be manually removed in Mica's administration section under `Administration / Harmonization Initiative Configuration / Definition (TAB)`.
+> Due to the complexity of the form definition, the above fields must be manually removed in Mica's administration section under `Administration / Harmonization Initiative Configuration / Definition (TAB)`.

 ## Dependencies
 Python `requests` package.